Skip to content

 Takada Kinosukee dolls 1930s+

-Kato Kiyomasa – Japanese warrior doll
+Kato Kiyomasa – a Japanese warrior doll

 Kokeshi wooden dolls 1860+